Sophie-Williams/AutoBotnet/doc/wsock_api.md

 Bundles are JSON objects that contain metadata and are sent on one line.
 Bundles are used over raw data because they can contain additional information

+**Important note: Every bit of outgoing data should end with a newline (`\n`).
+For example, after sending the API key to authenticate, a newline should be appended.**

 There are different types of bundles for different kinds of request/response patterns:

 ## Request/Response bundles: